Piano Sonata in E major, D 157 (Schubert): I. Allegro ma non troppo

+II.
+Andante

-The movement is in rondo form, with two episodes.
+The second movement is in rondo form, with two episodes.
 The theme is essentially harmonic.
 The second occurrence of the theme is, somewhat unusually, simplified instead of embellished, and in this form is quite similar to the opening of Schubert's unfinished seventh symphony in E major.
 The movement is in siciliana 6/8 rhythm.

-- III.
-Menuetto, Allegro vivace - Trio
+III.
+Menuetto: Allegro vivace – Trio

-A scherzo in B major, with trio in G major.
 The trio has some similarities to that of Schubert's later D major piano sonata, D 850: both trios move in almost constant crotchets and have the same key, sometimes even sharing harmonic progressions.

 Missing fourth movement?

 Although all three movements of sonata are complete in Schubert's autograph, the sonata as a whole is believed to be incomplete due to a missing final fourth movement.
 There is no indication Schubert ever attempted to start composing a fourth movement.
 There are however indications that the work is to be regarded as incomplete without such additional movement: